-Many a time I have felt decidedly neglected at the Christmas or New Year’s Eve table.
-I don’t blame my hosts, the fact is that vegetarian or vegan dishes often lack the panache that a good-looking roast does.
+During that period, many a time I felt decidedly neglected at the Christmas or New Year's Eve table.
+I don't blame my hosts, the fact is that vegetarian or vegan dishes often lack the panache that a good-looking roast does.
 So I was just tired of being thrown a metaphorical bone and decided to create my own Christmas centerpiece dish with vegan ingredients.
 One that would not feel less next to a turkey or pork roast.
-After all we also “eat” with our eyes.
+After all, we also "eat" with our eyes.

-In the post I linked above I refer to my mom’s joke about slaughtering an eggplant when I went home for Christmas, based on the story of the prodigal son and and the sacrifice of animals to celebrate his return.
+In the post I linked above I refer to my mom's joke about slaughtering an eggplant every time I went home for Christmas, based on the story of the prodigal son and the sacrifice of animals to celebrate his return.
 This time I decided to run with this idea.
-This dish has been going around my head for months (I am sure Aunt Ilana remembers my mentioning it, several times in fact).
 How about taking something humble, something simple and dressing it up?

 If you're having vegan or vegetarian guests over for New Year's dinner I encourage you to serve this, you will surprise and impress them, instead of expecting them to be happy eating just side dishes or whatever it is left that you forgot to add meat to.

 Christmas Vegan Eggplant Roulade - Recipe & Video

 - 1 very large eggplant or 2 large ones